-Action at end of

-December 1 Record(s) description Retention retention period

-Record type (where required) information/period (method of disposal)

-Finance Copy invoices for To be returned to , ,

-information exams-related fees.
-Finance department as records owner at the end of the academic year.

-Handling secure (Where used by the

-electronic materials logs centre) Logs recording the arrangements

-materials logs applied when handling

-secure electronic

-materials provided to

-the centre and accessed by the exams

-officer (or other

-authorised member of

-centre staff)

-Invigilation See Exam room

-arrangements checklists (Deference ICE 13: A record of the

-Invigilator and facilitator training (Reference ICE 12: A record of the content of the training given to

-records invigilators and those facilitating an access arrangement for a candidate

-under examination conditions must be available for inspection and

-retained on file until the deadline for reviews of marking has passed or

-until any appeal, malpractice or other results enquiry has been

-24 1 completed, whichever is later.)

-Moderator reports (Where printed from electronic copy) To be

-reports immediately provided to

-head of department as

-records owner.

-Moderation Logs recording the

-returns logs return of candidates' work to the centre by

-the awarding body at

-the end of the

-moderation period.
-(D.f

-Overnight supervision The JCQ Overnight Supervision form is (Reference ICE 8:keep all completed forms available for

-information completed online inspection until the deadline for reviews of marking has passed or

-using CAP.
-The JCQ until any appeal, malpractice or other results enquiry has been

-completed, whichever is later.
-Forms
+Action at end of Record type Record(s) description (where required) Retention information/period retention period (method of disposal) Handling secure electronic materials logs (Where used by the centre) Logs recording the arrangements applied when handling secure electronic materials provided to the centre and accessed by the exams officer (or other authorised member of centre staff) Invigilation arrangements See Exam room checklists Invigilator and facilitator training records (Reference ICE 12: A record of the content of the training given to invigilators and those facilitating an access arrangement for a candidate under examination conditions must be available for inspection and retained on file until the deadline for reviews of marking has passed or until any appeal, malpractice or other results enquiry has been completed, whichever is later.)
+Moderator reports (Where printed from electronic copy) To be immediately provided to head of department as records owner.
+Moderation returns logs Logs recording the return of candidates' work to the centre by the awarding body at the end of the moderation period.
+Overnight supervision information The JCQ Overnight Supervision form is completed online using CAP.
+The JCQ Overnight Supervision Declaration form is downloaded from CAP) for signing by the candidate, the (Reference ICE 8:keep all completed forms available for inspection until the deadline for reviews of marking has passed or until any appeal, malpractice or other results enquiry has been completed, whichever is later.
+Forms may be stored electronically or in hard copy paper format and must not be sent to an awarding body, unless specifically requested)